tensorflow/docs/site/en/install/source_windows.md

 Note: Starting with TensorFlow 1.6, binaries use AVX instructions which may not run on older CPUs.

+Warning: TF-TRT Windows support is provided experimentally.
+No guarantee is made regarding functionality or engineering support.
+Use at your own risk.

 ## Build the pip package